 On the top of the Utsuvaara Hill, at the Levi Glass Igloos, you'll find the high-quality Restaurant Aurora Sky with panoramic views over Levi.
 Their Arctic themed menus change monthly, or you can pick you courses from À la Carte.
 The atmosphere is intimate and romantic; A fireplace blazing in the corner and stars twinkling through the glass ceiling create a wonderful setting for an unforgettable dinner.

 Website: Aurora Sky

-Niliporo is a tiny 24-seat restaurant that prepares all sorts of delicious, hearty dishes of reindeer.
+Niliporo is a tiny 24-seat restaurant offering all sorts of delicious, hearty reindeer dishes.
 All reindeer served in the restaurant comes from the restaurant owner's own herd.

 When the day turns to afternoon, the jubilant after-skiers return to the village to pick up where they left off the day before.
 Levi has the reputation of being a playground for adults, and the reality tends to live up to the reputation.
 The village center is full of pubs, karaoke bars and nightclubs to quench your thirst.